 Project Area.
 The Project Area of a Large Solar Energy System shall not exceed 250 acres in total.
 For the purposes of this section, “Project Area” means the surface area of all land covered by Solar Arrays, including spacing between rows of panels, but not including setbacks required by this Ordinance, regardless of whether that land is located on one or multiple parcels within the Township.

 Setbacks: A minimum setback distance of seventy five (75) feet from all property boundaries on the outside perimeter of the Large Solar Energy System shall be required for all buildings and Solar Arrays except for property boundaries where the applicable adjoining owner(s) agree to lessen or increase that setback distance by executing a signed written waiver of this requirement in recordable form, provided no such waiver shall act to permit less than the required minimum setback of the applicable zoning district.
-Setbacks shall be included in the Large Solar Energy System’s total Project Area, as defined in subsection H above.
-The setback required by this section shall increase to five-hundred (500) feet for any portion of a Large Solar Energy System bordering a residential property, absent an agreement by the applicable adjoining owner(s) as described above.

 Lot Coverage: A Large Solar Energy System is exempt from maximum lot coverage limitations.